 You’ll need to have either fiat currency, such as dollars, or some other crypto ready to make an exchange, as needed (typically, either Bitcoin or Ethereum, the two biggest cryptos).
 You’ll also need to have money and or crypto standing by in a digital wallet so that you can make the trade.

 💡 Recommended: How to Send Bitcoin to Another Wallet

 And finally, be sure that you’ve joined the appropriate or correct crypto exchange for the ICO.
 Some exchanges only allow investors to trade certain cryptos.
 You’ll want to be sure the ICO you’re targeting is listed on the exchange you’re working on.

 It’s also a good idea to do a little research on any platform that you plan on joining.
 There are factors that make a good crypto exchange, and not all are created equal.

 This part is pretty simple: Execute the trade!
 The specifics here will depend on the individual ICO, exchange, and procedures.

 Ideally, after the execution of the trade, your new coins will go right into your crypto wallet (whichever of the many types you choose) for safekeeping.
-Then, it’s a matter of sitting back and letting the market dictate what happens with your new investment.
+From there, ICO investors are largely at the mercy of the market to dictate what happens with your new investment.

 Photo credit: iStock/ismagilov